AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/valueSelects.rst

   ؜

 .. tip::
   You can either use the variable label to specify what checking a box means or the value select option name.
 The latter is nice to make a list of checkboxes by removing the label for each variable.
+Read more about this use-case in the :ref:`UX guidelines <uxDropdown>`.

   .. figure:: img/checkbox-tip.png
     :align: center